 Recipe Overview

-Why you’ll love it: Edamame dip is a great spread as well as a dip.
+Why you’ll love it: Bright green and deliciously creamy, edamame dip is nutritious and super satisfying.
+You’ll want to keep a container of this dip in your fridge to spread on sandwiches and wraps, too.
 Use instead of mayonnaise to add flavor and nutrition to your wraps and sandwiches.

 How long it takes: 10 minutes